ARRIVAL FIELD

 The responsive environment that forms when Presence is sustained.

-The Field is relational: it behaves like an environment you are inside — not a thing you control.
+It behaves like something you are inside — not something you control.

 Capacity